Last updated on February 23rd, 2023

 What happens if you send a BEP20 token to an ERC20 address?

-If you send a BEP20 token to an ERC20 address, you will still be able to view the BEP20 token if the platform that you’ve sent your token to supports the Binance Smart Chain (BEP20).
+If you send a BEP20 token to an ERC20 address, you will still be able to view the BEP20 token if the platform that you’ve sent your token to supports the BNB Smart Chain (BEP20).
 However, if your platform does not support the Binance Smart Chain, your tokens may be lost forever.

 For example, you may want to send SHIB from Binance to Trust Wallet.
 Since both platforms support the ERC20 and BEP20 networks, it depends on which network you’ve selected to withdraw from Binance.